 Why were North East regional parties not invited for PM meet asks Debburman

-New Delhi, June 20: Pradyot Manikya Debburman, the former Congress leader and head of the Tripura royal family complained about the North East Regional parties not being invited for the all party meeting called by Prime Minister Narendra Modi on Friday.
+New Delhi, June 20: Pradyot Manikya Debburman, the former Congress leader and head of the Tripura royal family complained about the North East Regional parties not being invited for the all-party meeting called by Prime Minister Narendra Modi on Friday.

-"China has a huge interest in the North East and sadly no regional party (as it has less than 5 MPs) has been invited in the all party meet .
+"China has a huge interest in the North East and sadly no regional party (as it has less than 5 MPs) has been invited in the all-party meet.
 These are small things which impact us on a day to day lives.
 Maybe, Delhi knows better than us but do they," he also said.

 'No one entered Indian territory, no posts taken’: PM at all-party meet on Ladakh clash